RishabhhG/KnowledgeHub/README.md

 explanation of how these enhancements would improve the platform, estimated timeline and priority for implementing these enhancements.

-In summary, StudyNotion is a versatile and intuitive ed-tech platform that is designed to provide an immersive learning experience to students and a platform for instructors to showcase their expertise.
+In summary, KnowledgeHub is a versatile and intuitive ed-tech platform that is designed to provide an immersive learning experience to students and a platform for instructors to showcase their expertise.
 In the following sections, we will delve into the technical details of the platform, which will provide a comprehensive understanding of the platform's